Do you like to visit farms in the fall? Check out Roba Family Farms in PA!

 The busiest times at the farms are during the weekends or holidays, so choosing a day during the week can be nice if you want a relaxing time.
 We have visited on Columbus Day a few times and it was just the right crowd for us each time.

-Admission during the week is around $8.50 per person, while on the weekends it’s $12.95.
+Admission prices vary depending on the days of the week and special events, but you can find them here.
 Children under the age of 2 get in free.
 There are often specials and giveaways that can be found in their newsletter or on their Facebook page!

 Keep in mind that the location is on a farm, which means very, very few paved areas.
 In fact, most of the land is dirt or gravel, with the exceptions of some areas around buildings.
 Plan accordingly with footwear as the ground can be wet and very muddy at times, especially in the cornfields.
 We had quite an experience one year when my son tripped in the corn maze and was COVERED in mud!